 MHRSD launched the program to regulate how skilled and technical labor enters the Saudi market.
 It runs in partnership with the Ministry of Foreign Affairs (MoFA) and the Technical and Vocational Training Corporation.
 The program splits into two distinct services.

-Track 1: Professional Verification
+Track 1: Qualification Verification (QVP)

 Why the distinction matters